dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-6-scene-8.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 6, Scene 8"
 date: 2006/11/18 18:24:00
 tags:
+- Jeremy Comes Home
 - manuscript
-title: Jeremy Comes Home, Chapter 6, Scene 8
-comments: true
-published: true
-layout: post

 ---

 The door opened and a teenage boy looked out.
 This was the brother that Jeremy had fought on Friday.
 Gil.
 "Yes?"